 Mr. Lee received a Bachelor's degree in metallurgical engineering from Cornell University and an MBA with distinction from the Harvard Graduate School of Business.
 He served in various financial and management positions before becoming Senior Vice President-Finance for Penn Central Corporation and then Columbia Pictures Industries Inc. In 1983 he joined GTE Corporation (which merged with Bell Atlantic Corporation to form Verizon Communications in 2000) as Senior Vice President of Finance and in 1986 was named Senior Vice President of Finance and Planning.
 He was elected President, Chief Operating Officer and director in December 1988 and was elected Chairman of the Board and Chief Executive Officer of GTE in May 1992.
-Mr. Lee served as Chairman and Co-CEO of Verizon from June 2000 to March 2002.
-Mr. Lee is a director of Marathon Oil Corporation, The Procter & Gamble Company, United Technologies Corporation, the Stamford Hospital Foundation, and the New American Schools Development Corporation.
-He is a member of The Business Council, the Business Roundtable, The Conference Board, the President's National Security Telecommunications Advisory Committee, the Advisory Committee to the President's Commission on Critical Infrastructure Protection, and the New American Realities Committee of the National Planning Association.
-He is also a Trustee Emeritus and Presidential Councillor of Cornell University.
+Mr. Lee served as Chairman and Co-CEO of Verizon from June 2000 to March 2002 and as Non-Executive Chairman until December 31, 2003.
+Mr. Lee is a director of Marathon Oil Corporation, The Procter & Gamble Company, United Technologies Corporation and Hughes Corporation.